drshahizan/learn-django/materials/assignment/submission/Noctua/Documentation.md

 ### Employee/Applicants
 Employee/applicants can see the list of jobs offer and apply.

-1. Job listed can be view by both employee and employer.
+1. Job published can be view by both employee and employer.

 ![Settings Window](https://raw.github.com/Sany07/Django-Job-Portal/master/screenshots/screencapture-127-0-0-1-8000-jobs-2020-05-08-17_40_01.png)